quark-engine/quark-engine/docs/source/quark_method_reference.rst

     3. Check the number of labels the user selects is within the specified range.
         - If YES, return the labels.
-        - If No, back to the first step.
+        - If No, go back to the first step.

 Here is the flowchart of ``select_label_menu``.